sergmain/metaheuristic-docs/p/quick-start.md

 ## Quick start
 >**Attention**.
-The 'Quick start' mode is working with embedded db which is hosting in memory.
+The 'Quick start' mode is working with embedded db which is being hosted in memory.
 As a result after stopping Metaheuristic all data will be lost.

 ##### Quick start for evaluating UI only